 - Marble is elegance and sophistication combined

 - It complements any architectural design, from classic to ultra-modern

 - Has an appearance no human-made surface can match

 - Comes in hues of milky white, chocolate brown, coal-black, salmon pink, and emerald green

 - Every slab is unique.
 Veins, shade, specks, and swirls vary among each piece

-- Famous structures like the Taj Mahal, the Leaning Tower of Pisa, the Washington Monument, and others were all built with marble.
+- Its timelessness is Taj Mahal, the Leaning Tower of Pisa, the Washington Monument, and others.

 a.
 Requires a Little More Care

 - Regular sealing is required to block liquids from seeping into the stone

-- Sensitive to acidic substances; spills and drips must be wiped up immediately
+- Sensitive to acidic substances; wipe up spills and drips immediately

 - Can be easily scratched due to its crystalline structure